-Note: All written assignments must be presented in the writing style outlined in the Criswell College Manual of Style, third edition, Dallas
+Note: All written assignments must be presented in the writing style outlined in the Criswell College Manual of Style, third edition, Dallas.

-8. Assessment: Initial, Mid-semester & Final Definition of Evangelism.
+9. Assessment: Initial, Mid-semester & Final Definitions of Evangelism.
 The student is required to write out his/her initial, mid-semester and final personal definitions of evangelism.
-Each definition of evangelism (one sentence) and life application of evangelism (one paragraph) will be due at the beginning, mid-semester and end of the semester.
-Initial Definition of Evangelism due date: 12/22/19 @ 11:59pm; Mid-Semester Definition of Evangelism due date: 12/29/19 @11:59pm; Final Definition of Evangelism due date: 01/10/20 @11:59pm.
+Each definition of evangelism (one sentence) and life application of evangelism (one paragraph) will be due at the beginning, mid-semester and end of the semester in Canvas.
+Initial Definition of Evangelism due date: 10/18/20 @ 11:59pm in Canvas; Mid-Semester Definition of Evangelism due date: 11/08/20 @11:59pm in Canvas; Final Definition of Evangelism due date: 12/06/20 @11:59pm in Canvas.
 Each definition will be graded so that the student can develop his/her definition during the semester.
-The student will receive complete/incomplete grade.
+The student will receive complete/incomplete grade for each definition.
 This assignment does not count as a percentage of student's final semester grade.